CSU-Theory-Suite/theory-suite-wiki/docs/_sources/computing_resources/paton_computing_resources.rst.txt

     alias alpine='ssh $USER@colostate.edu@login.rc.colorado.edu'

-You will be required to log in using your CSU NetID information (username and password), as wel as sign in with Duo.
+You will be required to log in using your CSU NetID information (username and password), as well as sign in with Duo.
-There are two ways to sign in with Duo to this computer: type ``password`` then enter in the 6-digit pin on the Duo app, or type ``password,push`` which will send a Duo push notification to your phone.
+There are two ways to sign in with Duo to this computer: type ``your_password`` then enter in the 6-digit pin on the Duo app, or type ``your_password,push`` which will send a Duo push notification to your phone.

 .. note::